Malvaceae Info (Home)

 Leaf fossils described as Apeiba improvisa are recorded from the Eocene of Wyoming.

-Apeibopsis deloesi, Apeibopsis fischeri and Apeibopsis gaudini are listed without comment for the Lower Oligocene of Liguria, Italy.
+Apeibopsis deloesi Heer, Apeibopsis fischeri Heer and Apeibopsis gaudini Heer are listed without comment for the Lower Oligocene of Liguria, Italy.

 Leaf fossils described as Bombacites jacksoniana are recorded from Eocene (Jackson Fm.) of Texas.